The Erie canal

 The buildings at Camillus Erie Canal Park, with Sims' store on the left.
 The reproduction Lock 50 Lockhouse.
 The gates of Lock 50.

-Lock 50 was located east of the Nine Mile Creek Aqueduct.
-The gates above right are the lower 8 feet of gates that were originally 20 feet tall, and were preserved by being in water-saturated soil.
+Lock 50 was located approximately two miles east of the Nine Mile Aqueduct.
+The gates above right are the lower 7 feet of gates that were originally 14 feet tall, and were preserved by being in water-saturated soil.
 After excavation, they were put on display at Camillus Erie Canal Park.

 Nine Mile Creek Aqueduct - North side Nine Mile Creek Aqueduct - North side Nine Mile Creek Aqueduct - North side